guanicoe/Blue-pugs-engine-python/README.md

 It is quite easy to use but is in early development stage.
 I don't know if it will be maintained.
 This will depend on whether it is a useful script or not.
 The code may be considered as ugly, but it works (at least for me).
 So if you can make it better, go ahead.

+This script uses celery's billiard instead of the normal multiprocessing from python.
+It is there compatible with celery and can easily be integrated in a task by calling main() directly.

 ## Installation

 #### Prerequisite